leobudima/elogii-blog/content/what-is-route-optimization-and-why-you-need-it.md

 type = "post"

 +++
-What Is Route Optimization?
-(And Why You Need It)

 If you want to raise efficiency and cut delivery costs, route optimization is an absolute must.

 In fact, according to [a recent case study](https://elogii.com/blog/delivery-optimization/), **56.3% of online sales** originates from optimization.